amirrezasalimi/synthify/README.md

 ### Contributing

 We love contributions!
-Feel free to open issues, submit pull requests, or suggest new features.
+Feel free to open issues, submit pull requests, or suggest new features on our [GitHub repository](https://github.com/amirrezasalimi/synthify).

 ### License